 Brothers and sisters in the Lord must pray for one another.
 We are required to intercede for our fellow Christians and seek their welfare.
 We are obligated to pray for our fellows; we must provide for them, and visit those who are hospitalized.
 We must also ceaselessly pray and care for brethren who have suffered the loss of loved ones and/or experiencing emotional stress.
 The fact remains that all Christians are blood relatives.
 We are related through the blood of Jesus Christ, and we must not stand aloof from one another!

 Dear God, please keep brothers and sisters in Christ together in the unity of spirit.
-Let brethren in Christ work together as a theme.
+Let brethren in Christ work together as a team.
 Let us evangelize gospel together, and let us sing your praises together.
 Let us care for and assist our fellows who are in need.
 Enable us to offer prayers and moral supports as needed.
 Also, let us utilize our resources to assist our brethren who are in need.
 Let your love be paramount in Christian folds so that unbelievers can be challenged to serve you also.
 Moreover, all Christians are passionately expecting the coming of your Son Jesus Christ; we are expecting his rapture to transport us to heaven where there shall be perfect love and tranquility.
 Love you, God!
 For in the name of Jesus Christ I made all requests.
 Amen.